IT service desk technician

 - set up video conferencing systems

-Working as an IT Service Desk Technician, you could also be involved in the implementation and commissioning of new equipment in the NHS.
+You could also be involved in the implementation and commissioning of new equipment in the NHS.
 This will include:

 - undertaking acceptance tests, installation, programme loading